-Other tools Details Documentation project-creator Create a new application. user guide library-manager Add and remove libraries and BSPs used in an application; edits the Makefile. user guide bsp-assistant Create and update BSPs. user guide cymcuelftool Older tool used to merge CM0+ and CM4 application images into a single executable.
+Other tools Details Documentation dashboard Top-level starting point to create applications and BSPs. user gu project-creator Create a new application. user guide library-manager Add and remove libraries and BSPs used in an application; edits the Makefile. user guide bsp-assistant Create and update BSPs. user guide cymcuelftool Older tool used to merge CM0+ and CM4 application images into a single executable.
 Typically launched from a post-build script.
-This tool is not used by most applications. user guide is in the tool's docs directory dfuh-tool Communicate with a PSoC [TM] 6 MCU that has already been programmed with an application that includes device firmware update capability.
+This tool is not used by most applications. user guide is in the tool's docs directory

+Other tools Details Documentation dfuh-tool Communicate with a PSoC [TM] 6 MCU that has already been programmed with an application that includes device firmware update capability.
 Provided as a GUI and a command-line tool.
-Depending on the ecosystem you target, there may be other over-the-air firmware update tools available. user guide
+Depending on the ecosystem you target, there may be other over-the-air firmware update tools available. user guide proxy-helper Command-line tool for configuring proxy settings.
+See -h help. lcs-manager-cli Command-line tool to create local content to work without Internet. user guide

-1.3.4.3 Utilities
+1.3.2.3 Utilities